Ongoing Projects

 Walking to School: Planning for Educational Facility Location in Urban Malawi (Co-PI)

-In Malawi, going to school is the most commonly taken trip by children, typically done on foot, exposing children to various risks.
+In Malawi, going to school is the most common trip taken by children, typically on foot, exposing them to various risks.
 Managing children’s travel burdens significantly affects household costs, time, and safety concerns.
 Despite these challenges, urban planning rarely considers school locations, with decisions driven by legislation, land availability, and profitability.
 Using an interdisciplinary approach, combining the sociology of school choice and the geography of walkability to explore the relationship between school access and urban mobility.
 The study involves interviews, surveys of parents and caregivers on school choice, and walking interviews with children to capture their daily experiences of walking to school.